 Citizenship by investment programs across the globe differ markedly in their level of transparency.
-In the first part of this feature, we’ve enlisted the help of three experts to help us consider the degree to which transparency is necessary, when it is appropriate to restrain it, and which CIP countries do the best job of disclosing the relevant facts and figures about their programs.
+In this feature, we’ve enlisted the help of three experts to help us consider the degree to which transparency is necessary, when it is appropriate to restrain it, and which CIP countries do the best job of disclosing the relevant facts and figures about their programs.

 Reconciling transparency and privacy

 To CIPs, transparency is imperative chiefly for two reasons:

 The first is that there’s no shortage of autocrats, eurocrats and demagogues (but, I repeat myself) just waiting for any excuse to shut down the whole citizenship by investment industry, just waiting for that one blunder that will give them the popular anger they need to outlaw the vulgar practice of selling something as sacred as nationality.
 We can’t afford to give them any more than we absolutely have to.